see-world/judy.li/_governance/from-contract-to-handover.md

 ## From Tracking to Delivery Confidence

-[Part 1](/governance/what-does-document-control-actually-manage/) set out a four-stage maturity curve.
 Obligation-derived delivery planning is what the upper stages look like *before any document exists*.

 | Question the function can answer | Maturity stage |
 |---|---|